supercollider/supercollider/README_WINDOWS.md

 QtC automatically creates environment variables adjusted to the kit used (i.e.
 Qt5 and the toolchain are found and added to the PATH as required), without interfering with the overall system.
 You can "run" the SC targets containing executables directly from within QtC.
-In order to start the server from the SC-IDE or sclang, you will have to set the "working directory" to the target folder in the Projects/Run pane.
+To start the server from the SC-IDE or sclang, you will have to set the "working directory" to the target folder in the Projects/Run pane.

 QtC can handle a CMake project once it knows the location of the `CMakeLists.txt` file in the source root folder.
-It does not require a dedicated generator, but uses the "MinGW Makefiles" one automatically.
-It can configure the build using CMake in a similar way as CMake-Gui does.
-You can also do trial CMake runs, and add variable assignments in a text input box (preceded by `-D`).
+It does not require a dedicated generator but uses the "MinGW Makefiles" one automatically.
+It can configure the build similarly using CMake as CMake-Gui does.
+You can also do the trial CMake runs, and add variable assignments in a text input box (preceded by `-D`).
 While not presenting the build options in a neat list, it allows you to edit the CMakeLists.txt files themselves in a meaningful context.